chrisbazley/CBOSLib/README.md

 Release 7 (17 Jun 2023)
 - Use size_t rather than unsigned int for the number of substitution parameters passed to messagetrans functions.

+Release 8 (07 May 2025)
+- Dogfooding the _Optional qualifier.

 Contact details
 ---------------